-Vintage Car Photo Gallery: Visit my photo gallery of vintage cars.
+Vintage Car Photo Gallery: Visit my photo gallery of vintage and antique cars.
 These photos were taken in Dick's Classic Car Museum and the Central Texas Museum of Automotive History.
 If you do not have the opportunity to visit either museum, I hope you will enjoy my photos online.
 This car photo gallery has over two hundred photos on seven pages!

 Cars: If you are thinking about buying a vintage car, take a look at these scans from old editions of Consumer Reports to judge the repair history of the car before you buy:

-Minimum Payments: use this calculator to find many years it will take to pay off your credit card if you only make the minimum payments.
+Minimum Payments: use this calculator to find how many years it will take to pay off your credit card if you only make the minimum payments.

 Compendio Jurídico Dominicano: Estudiantes de la ley dominicana y abogados también pueden leer gratis el compendio del Dr. William C. Headrick, un abogado en Santo Domingo entre 1974 y 2002.
 Sus otros libros incluyen "Tendencias actuales del derecho francés," "Los derechos humanos en Europa y América," y su última obra en 2008: "Diez años de jurisprudencia civil y comercial (1997-2002)."